iks-gmbh-tools/SysNat/README.md

 # SysNat

-*SysNat* is a tool to manage the quality of software systems in natural language.
-It is designed to support ATDD, BDD and DDD as well as to combine the effects of theses three approaches to software development.
+is tool to manage the progress in software quality.
+This is achieved by

+1. writing requirements as Executable Examples,
+2. executing them as automated tests
+3. by generating current documentation about your software system.

+All this is done in natural language and can thus be used by business experts, requirement engineers, developers, testers as well as operators.
+That is why *SysNat* supports ATDD, BDD, DDD, DevOps and cross functional teams.

 * * *